aegiswp/theme/README.md

 npm run env:cli <command>
 ```

-WP-CLI has a plenty of [useful commands](https://developer.wordpress.org/cli/commands/) you can use to work on your Aeon site.
+WP-CLI has a plenty of [useful commands](https://developer.wordpress.org/cli/commands/) you can use to work on your Aegis site.

 Where the documentation mentions running `wp`, run `npm run env:cli` instead.
 For example: